 Many new tractors are sold with quick attach front end loader buckets.
-All you need to do to change from a bucket to a set of pallet forks, or other attachment, is to raise one or two levers (or unhook lynch pins on most Deere tractors) and curl out of the attachment you’re done with, move to the attachment you want to connect to, and lift it up and push down the lever or levers (or replace the lynch pins) and you’re done.
+To change from a bucket to a set of pallet forks or other attachment, just raise one or two levers (or unhook lynch pins on most Deere tractors).
+Then curl out of the attachment you’re done with and move to the attachment you want to connect to.
+Lift it up, push down the lever or levers (or replace the lynch pins) and you’re done.

-Some tractors are not sold with such a system.
-They have pin-on buckets and to change attachments require driving four pins out, then moving the tractor to the desired attachment, lining everything up perfectly and driving the pins back in.
-It’s about a 30 minute process versus a two minute process with quick attach.
+Some tractors are not sold with such a system, and instead have pin-on buckets.
+To change attachments requires driving four pins out and moving the tractor to the desired attachment.
+Then you line everything up perfectly and drive the pins back in.
+It’s about a 30 minute process, versus a two minute process with quick attach.